mehmetalikaya-hub/PortfolioProject/README.md

 Project 1) Analyzing a dataset with Basic SQL queries

+<b>SELECT
+COUNT
+HAVING
+GROUP BY
+ORDER BY
+CASE WHEN
+WHERE
+TIME FUNCTIONS</b>

 <b>There are roughly 30 SQL queries to manipulate data by using FUNDAMENTAL SQL COMMANDS.
 You will find different concepts.</b>

 Project 2) Data exploration with SQL

 <b>Data exploration and making some insights about dataset, interpret it and conclude.</b>

+<b>AGGREGATE FUNCTIONS
+CAST
+CASE WHEN STATEMENTS
+JOIN
+DATA DEFINITION COMMNANDS
+CREATING VIEW</b>

 Project 3) Data Cleaning with SQL

 Main goal : Making data more useable, much more accurate and easy to understandable.

+<b>UPDATE
+CREATE
+CONVERT
+JOIN
+ISNULL
+STRING FUNCTIONS
+ROW_NUMBER
+DROP AND ALTER COMMANDS</b>

 Project 4) Correlation with Python in Jupyter notebook